Royal Viking Line: The First Ships

 These vessels were intended for longer voyages to exotic destinations, and a significant percentage of the line's passengers were wealthy retirees.
-As such, they featured numerous single staterooms and suites, and thus their capacity was only about 550 compared to 750-850 on similarly-sized ships of other lines.
+As such, they featured numerous single staterooms and suites, and thus their capacity was only about 550 compared to 750–850 on similarly-sized ships of other lines.
 Royal Viking Line prided itself on single-seating dining, and the restaurant was situated unusually high in the ship, with large windows.
 Another popular feature was a glass-enclosed lounge high atop the bridge, which afforded excellent views.

-On May 1, 1976 the Royal Viking Sky and Royal Viking Star became the first sister ships to have transited the Panama Canal simultaneously in different directions, the Sky sailing westbound and the Star eastbound.
+On May 1, 1976, Royal Viking Sky and Royal Viking Star became the first sister ships to transit the Panama Canal simultaneously in different directions, with Royal Viking Sky sailing westbound and Royal Viking Star eastbound.